space88man/kubeadm-transcripts/centos/04-etcd.md

 Kubernetes requires an etcd cluster: how did kubeadm solve this for us?

-* kubeadm creates a single-node etcd cluster; the etcd process run in its own pod using the host network, so it can be reached at 127.0.0.1:2379.
+* kubeadm creates a single-node etcd cluster; the etcd process runs in its own pod using the host network, so it can be reached at 127.0.0.1:2379.
-* the etcd-kube0 pod mounts `/var/lib/etcd` from the docker host, so that the data persists across reboots.
+* the etcd-kube0 pod mounts `/var/lib/etcd` from the docker host, so that data persists across reboots.

 ### Etcd process